-- Endangered and disrupted the lives of billions around the world. - More than 40 million cases and 650,000 deaths in the United States.
+- The pandemic has endangered and disrupted the lives of billions around the world. - As of April 9, 2022, there have been more than 80 million cases and 985,000 deaths in the United States alone.

-- Resulted in illnesses and deaths, and has also generated secondary crises. - The International Monetary Fund (IMF) warned about the severe impacts of the Covid-19 pandemic on low-income families and the fight against poverty.
+The International Monetary Fund (IMF) warned about the severe impacts of the COVID-19 pandemic on low-income families and the fight against poverty.